Biology

 Other species

-Jennifer Owen recorded single examples of the white-letter hairstreak Strymonidia w-album, silver-washed fritillary Argynnis paphia and marbled white Melanargia galathea, and 2 of the small heath Coenonympha pamphilus.
-If your garden adjoins a decent bit of countryside the last 2 species are more likely to be seen, and if you are next to a nature reserve it is very possible that some stronger fliers like the silver-washed fritillary may visit, especially in dry summers when gardens hold more nectar that the countryside.
+Jennifer Owen recorded single examples of the white-letter hairstreak Strymonidia w-album, silver-washed fritillary Argynnis paphia and 2 of the small heath Coenonympha pamphilus.
+If your garden adjoins a decent bit of countryside the last species is more likely to be seen, and if you are next to a nature reserve it is very possible that some stronger fliers like the silver-washed fritillary may visit, especially in dry summers when gardens hold more nectar that the countryside.

 Migrants